 To learn more about the services and accommodations available at TU, please visit the Academic Support page.
 You may also contact center representatives at 918.631.2315.

 The University of Tulsa offers on-campus accessible apartment accommodations for students with physical challenges.
-Students who are interested in an accessible on-campus apartment should contact Mark Bernhardt, Assistant Director of Housing-Apartments/Property Management, as soon as they are accepted and/or enrolled at TU College of Law.
-All apartments that are currently accessible for student with physical challenges will be reserved for students with physical needs until mid-July before the commencement of the semester in mid-August.
+Students who are interested in an accessible on-campus apartment should contact Mark Bernhardt, Associate Director of Housing, as soon as they are accepted and/or enrolled at TU College of Law.
+All apartments that are currently accessible for students with physical challenges will be reserved for students with physical needs until mid-July before the commencement of the semester in mid-August.
 If a student with special physical needs is admitted or enrolls after the deadline has past, accommodations may be made to a non-accessible apartment should one be available.

 Once a student with physical challenges signs a licensing agreement for a university apartment, the property management team will meet with that student individually to discuss what accommodations are needed to that student’s apartment.
 All physical accommodations can be made within two to six weeks to allow the student to move into their apartments within a reasonable time before the commencement of the semester.
 There is no additional rental charge for accommodations made to an apartment that are ADA compliant.
 For information about on campus housing in general, click here.

 Disabled Parking (lots designated as ADA Accessible) is available throughout the TU campus.
-The spaces are located at or near every building on campus, including the law school or John Rogers Hall and vary in quantity depending upon the lot.
-If you are planning a visit to The University of Tulsa College of Law, please know that the nearest ADA parking to John Rogers Hall is located to the west of the building.
+The spaces are located at or near every building on campus, including the law school (John Rogers Hall) and vary in quantity depending upon the lot.
+If you are planning a visit to The University of Tulsa College of Law, please know that the nearest ADA parking to John Rogers Hall is located on the west side of the building.
 The University of Tulsa provides spaces throughout the campus for the parking needs of persons with disabilities.
 In the case of visitors, the university honors any government-issued disability permit or license plate that is visibly displayed on a vehicle.

 The University of Tulsa provides spaces throughout the campus for the parking needs of persons with disabilities (ADA).
 In the case of visitors and guests, the university honors any government-issued disability permit or license plate that is visibly displayed on a vehicle, as long as the disability permit or license holder is in possession of the vehicle.
-Students and employees with physical restrictions may also use these spaces when displaying their disability permit or license plate, however it is still necessary to register your vehicle by purchasing a permit in order to park on university property.
+Students and employees with physical restrictions may also use these spaces when displaying their state issued disability permit or license plate, however it is still necessary to register your vehicle by purchasing a permit in order to park on university property.

 John Rogers Hall Accessibility